The programme

 Profession advisory

-A standing line for the head of profession.
-Strategy questions, hiring shape, capability uplift, assurance posture on AI‑enabled work.
-The practitioner sits beside you, not in your team.
+A senior practitioner available to the head of profession.
+Strategy questions, hiring shape, capability uplift, and assurance on AI‑enabled work.
+The same person, ongoing.

 Community